Simple fiscalization in Germany

 • Provision of all fiscal export formats and data from the primary journal and fiscal archive.

-• Secure archiving within the EU of all fiscal data in an audit-proof form: Your data remains in the EU and will not be transferred to third parties for further data processing (except Cloud TSE).
+• Secure archiving of all fiscal data within the EU in a format that meets audit requirements: Your data remains within the EU and is not transferred to third parties for further processing.

 • Included archiving of TSE data in accordance with applicable BSI specifications.